 Again, there is no “best method” of starting locs overall, only what’s best for you.

-If you’re still unsure, you may wish to schedule a consultation with up to three Lociticians in your area.
+If you’re still unsure, you may wish to schedule a consultation with a few Lociticians in your area.
 But ultimately, the decision is yours.